Psychotherapy for Anxiety

 Help for Anxiety

-If your answer is yes to both of these questions then it may be time to seek help.
+If the answer is yes to both of these questions then it may be time to seek some help.

-Anxiety can be described in many different ways: as feeling on edge, nervous, or worried, or perhaps uncertain, vulnerable, apprehensive, scared or insecure.
+Anxiety can be described in many different ways: as feeling on edge, nervous, insecure, or worried, or perhaps uncertain, vulnerable, apprehensive scared or insecure.

 You might wonder if anxiety is just a normal and inevitable part of life.
 Or perhaps you might take some comfort from a diagnosis of anxiety.
-A feeling of reassurance perhaps of having an 'anxiety disorder'.
+You may feel reassured, perhaps by the uncertainty of having an 'anxiety disorder

 There are many factors which influence how you might experience anxiety.
 These include psychological and social factors as well as your specific set of circumstances, your relationships, personality and identity - how you see yourself in the world.

 At one level anxiety is part of a living experience, a normal human response to life and the way we change and adapt to it.

 At another level, the unique and specific responses made to situations can be disruptive and disabling.
 At this end of the spectrum feeling uncomfortable and overwhelmed is common.
 You may even have physical symptoms such as aches, pains, chronic fatigue, dizziness or nausea.

 Described another way, anxiety is an emotion that alerts us to something important, something we need to pay attention to.